hphelion/documentation/commercial/GA1/commercial.install-GA-prereqs.md

 * [Installing and configuring on an ESX hypervisor](/helion/openstack/install/esx/)

 ## For more information<a name="moreinfo"></a>
-For more information on HP Helion OpenStack Community, see:
+For more information on HP Helion OpenStack, see:

 * [Support matrix](/helion/openstack/support-matrix/)
 * [FAQ](/helion/openstack/faq/)